Black-Concept/Altschool-Data-Science-Project-1st-Semester-/README.md

 ## Project: Automating Accounting Procedures for a Business
 ### Project Overview:
-The aim of this project was to build a software that automate daily tasks for a business operation
+The aim of this project was to build a software that automates daily tasks for a business operation

 ### Key Features:
 1. Calculate Total Sales for the Day: from sales data for morning and evening shifts, produce total sales for the day.